-Butler’s pantries are set to become the must-have feature of larger kitchens.
+Butler’s pantries are set to become the must-have feature of larger kitchens and modern homes.
 They satisfy both form and function, adding a high-end touch to your space and introducing several new storage options.

-These days, the butler’s pantry is a larger version of a walk-in pantry and often features cabinets, counter space and appliances.
+These days, the butler’s pantry is a larger version of a walk-in food pantry and often features cabinets, bench space and appliances.
 It is now the workhorse of any food preparation space, allowing the kitchen to be design-centric.
 However, those aren’t the only benefits!

 While a butler’s pantry may sit in the kitchen area, it’s a completely different space and can be closed off when required.
 As such, when entertaining, it’s the ideal spot to hide dirty dishes, bins and anything else that might contribute to a ‘messy’ kitchen.